 2.4 credits per 10 MB stored per month, calculated hourly

-Storage of all content, excluding hosted feature layers
+Storage of all content, excluding hosted feature layers and content in ArcGIS Notebooks

 Store published vector tile layers from ArcGIS Pro